openhab/openhab-docs/developers/osgi/osgids.md

 - The method that is annotated with `@Activate` is called, if present

 After the activation, the component is in ACTIVE state.
-From this state the component can go back to the *REGISTERED* state (or to the *UNSATISFIED* state), if the component configuration becomes unsatisfied.
+From this state the component can go back to the *REGISTERED- state (or to the*UNSATISFIED- state), if the component configuration becomes unsatisfied.

 ### Deactivation

 Deactivation consists of the following actions:

 - The method that is annotated with `@Deactivate` is called, if present
 - All `@Reference`d services are unbound
 - Release all references to the component instance.

 ## Troubleshooting